edwardshturman/site/app/projects/dcraft.md

 In the months that followed, the team worked on:

-- Building out the surrounding area, such as Oracle's Redwood Shores campus
+- Building out the Oracle campus and surrounding area
-- Storyboarding and building custom minigames and gamemodes
+- Storyboarding and building custom minigames
-- Preparing for a school-wide launch
+- Preparing for the school-wide launch

 <Spacer size={16} />